 Five years after graduating from law school, Jeramie Scott ’12 serves as national security counsel at the Electronic Privacy Information Center (EPIC) and works on some of today’s most pressing privacy issues.
 He has helped EPIC file high-profile amicus briefs in the US Supreme Court on issues concerning government surveillance.
 This has included an amicus brief in Clapper v.
 Amnesty International USA, a case concerning whether public interest organizations, journalists, and lawyers could challenge the constitutionality of the FISA Amendments Act of 2008, which gave the government broad authority to intercept and collect communications involving US persons.
-Later this year, Scott will also publish a research paper that examines how the US government uses private sector social media monitoring companies in the surveillance of private citizens, including groups such as Black Lives Matter protesters.
+Earlier this year, Scott also published a research paper that examines how the US government uses private sector social media monitoring companies in the surveillance of private citizens, including groups such as Black Lives Matter protesters.

 Scott’s work is a result of his long-held fascination with issues of information privacy, and when he first entered law school, he already knew that he wanted to pursue a career in privacy law.
 Scott recalls that, as an undergraduate in the early 2000s, he became interested in the implications for privacy rights as he learned of technology companies collecting information on users.
 “This struck me as something that would need to be addressed, given what I felt was the importance of privacy in the context of a functioning democracy.
 It has become an even bigger issue since I went to law school,” Scott says.
 “And when I was applying, I saw real opportunities to explore the area at NYU Law.”